 Project name: I am some BODY

-Participants: This project is directed to the service users of Congolese Development Project – diverse communities of Swansea, Carmarthen including African, Arabic and Polish communities of asylum seekers and immigrants, experiencing well-being issues during Covid-19 pandemic and before.
+Participants: This project took place with the service users of Congolese Development Project – diverse communities of Swansea, Carmarthen including African, Arabic and Polish communities of asylum seekers and immigrants, experiencing wellbeing issues during Covid-19 pandemic and before.

 Lead artist: Dominika Rau

-“I am some BODY” is a body awareness and well-being writing project that focuses on body understanding and appreciation of its functioning and processes occurring during the well-being crisis.
+“I am some BODY” was a body awareness and wellbeing writing project that focused on body understanding and appreciation of its functioning and processes occurring during the wellbeing crisis.

-During the six online writing workshops for both adults and children, and individual online consultations, Dominika Rau is looking to introduce diverse communities to creative writing techniques and qualities within the topic of body and well-being, encouraging clients to write both in English and their own languages to express their feelings and search for the qualities in their bodies.
-Each of the participants will have the opportunity to contribute towards a book of the group’s work.
+During the six online writing workshops for both adults and children, and individual online consultations, Dominika Rau introduced diverse communities to creative writing techniques and qualities within the topic of body and wellbeing, encouraging clients to write both in English and their own languages to express their feelings and search for the qualities in their bodies.
+Each of the participants had the opportunity to contribute towards a book of the group’s work.